adlnet/xAPI-Spec/xAPI.md

 * Metadata MAY be provided with an identifier.
 * If metadata is provided, both name and description SHOULD be included.
 * IRIs SHOULD be defined within a domain controlled by the [Metadata Provider](#def-metadata-provider) creating the IRI.
+* For any of the identifier IRIs above the Metadata Provider make a human-readable description of the intended usage accessible at the IRI.
 * For any of the identifier IRIs above the Metadata Provider SHOULD ensure that this JSON metadata available at that IRI when the IRI is requested and a Content-Type of "application/json" is requested.
 * Where a suitable identifier already exists, the Metadata Provider SHOULD NOT create a new identifier.